 - Activate the throttle control lever several times to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - · Check fuel level. - Check that the ski and the tracks are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.
+The throttle control lever must return to idle position when released. - Check fuel level. - Check that the skis and the track are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Clean and check operation of the headlight, tail light and brake light. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.

-warning: Only start your snowmobile once all components are checked and functioning properly.
+WARNING: Only start your snowmobile once all components are checked and functioning properly.